hamza5113480/course-work/databases/README.md

 2. Insert 12 record into EMPLOYEE table, which is created in previous Lab.
 3. Update the EMPLOYEE table to set the commission of all employees to Rs 1800/- who are working as MANAGER
 4. Create a pseudo table EMPLOYEE_2 with the same structure as the table EMPLOYEE and insert rows into the table using select clauses.
+5. Delete all employees, who are working as "Cleark".